Public Relations Professional of the Year Award

 PRSA’s Public Relations Professional of the Year Award honors the individual who, in the previous year, represented the best in public relations as an outstanding example of the management function that establishes mutually beneficial relationship between an organization and the public upon whom it success or failure depends.
-This award is presented to a PRSA member with a minimum of 5 years of experience.

 Complete the online nomination form, which will ask for the following information:

 - A two-page summary of the nominee’s accomplishments and qualifications addressing the judging criteria.